Is it complex? Break it down!

 Is the order entity a long-running business transaction?

-At this point, a good question is if the order entity represents a long-running transaction.
-The way the requirements describe it suggests that it is.
-I bet it’s not.
+At this point, a good question is whether the order entity represents a long-running transaction.
+The way the requirements describe it suggests that it does, but I bet it doesn’t.
 The order entity is nothing more than a primary key, an ID, and maybe a few attributes, such as the creation date.

 Next, please